ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Model experimentation building blocks
 :::

+During experimentation, the model was trained on roughly 13,000 samples and evaluated on a holdout validation set of roughly 5,000 samples.
+Performance was evaluated based on a combination of root mean squared error, mean absolute error, mean absolute percentage error, regional root mean squared error, and visualizations of predictions.

 #### Data decisions

 **Sentinel-2 as sole satellite source**: We found that Landsat data primarily only added value for time period period to 20XX, when Sentinel-2 was not available.
 We chose to use Sentinel-2 as the sole data source as downloading satellite data is the slowest part of the prediction process and we expect CyFi primarily to be used in a forward looking way.
+Chosing to rely only on Sentinel-2 data meant that we removed any samples prior to the launch of Sentinel-2 from the training and evaluation sets.
+This decreased the dataset size by XX.

 **Exclude climate and elevation features**: Similarly, we found that climate and elevation features primarily provided value for data points prior to the launch of Sentinel-2 and so are not used in the final CyFi model.
 We recognize that climate and elevation likely do have an impact on how cyanobacteria blooms form, and more sophisticated feature engineering with these data sources may add value in the future.
 This is a direction for future research.

 **Include land cover**: Lastly, we found that including a land cover map, even at a coarse 300m resolution, added to model accuracy.
 The land cover map is likely capturing farmland areas that are more likely to have fertilizer runoff that contributes to blooms.
 We choose a static map from 2020 rather than a real-time satellite-derived product as this reduces the compute time and patterns in land use do not fluctuate daily.

 **Remove geographic features to improve generalizability**: Generalizability is the degree to which the model applies well to new data in new time ranges and new locations.
 One of the risks in a machine learning competition is overfitting to the test set or picking up on patterns specific to the competition data that don't hold outside of the competition.
 We sought to identify and remove competition artifacts that would hamper the generalizability of the model in a open source package.
 We found that all winning solutions used a "longitude" feature in their solutions, which captured some underlying differences in sampling procedures by data providers.
 For example, California only conducts toxin analysis (which produces cyanobacteria cell density measures) for suspected blooms, so for the California sampling points in the competition data, most had high severity.
 With longitude as a feature, the model predicts high values for California data which does well in the competition setting (where most California points are high severity) but doesn't generalize to the real world, where most lakes in California are not experiencing high severity blooms at any given time.
 There are no geographic features used in the CyFi model.

+**Remove likely mislabeled data points**: Training data is limited to samples that are estimated to be near a water body.
+There are known to be some samples with a location that appears to be far from a water body in the hand-labeled ground truth data.
+This can be caused by human error, GPS device error, or a lack of adequate precision in recorded latitude and longitude.
+During data pre-processing, the distance between each sample and the nearest water body was calculated using the [European Space Agency (ESA) WorldCover 10m 2021](https://developers.google.com/earth-engine/datasets/catalog/ESA_WorldCover_v200) product on Google Earth Engine.
+Samples farther than 550m from a water body are excluded.
+This helps ensure that the relevant water body falls within the bounding box so the model learns from examples that reflect real-world environmental characteristics of cyanobacteria blooms rather than patterns in human error.

 #### Satellite processing decisions